Chapter Sixteen

 Major growled for a moment in frustration and then typed with his snout “No. Who is inside the sky machine?”

 Xandra laughed as she picked up a dirty shirt from the floor with her toes and tossed it into the bag.
 “Such a smart doggy!
 A smart and good doggy!”
-She stopped briefly to give strachies and pets to her best friend.
+She stopped briefly to give scratchies and pets to her best friend.
 “We’re talking with two robots far away.
 You know what a robot is?”

 Major barked in happy agreement.